itsisak/texcellent/README.md

 ## Setup

-clone this repo and add the following to `.zshrc`
+clone this repo and add the following to `.zshrc`.
+Remember to update path to `TEXCELLENT_DIR` based on where you put it and its name.

 ```zsh